 Cleveland Clinic Cancer Center is dedicated to providing exceptional care and support to individuals with cancer.
 More than 400 cancer specialists, nurses and technicians work together to best meet your unique needs.
 Our cancer program is top-ranked in Ohio and No. 7 in the country according to U.S. News & World Report.

 A Team Approach

-Our physicians and nurses involved in treating lymphoma meet weekly to discuss each patient’s plan, progress and make decisions, such as whether to recommend stem cell transplantation.
-This means everyone treated at Cleveland Clinic receives the input of the entire team.
+Our lymphoma doctors, nurses and specialists meet weekly to discuss each patient’s plan and progress, and make decisions, such as whether to recommend stem cell transplantation.
+This means everyone treated at Cleveland Clinic receives the input of the entire lymphoma team.

 We will take into consideration your goals and your desire for quality of life as well of length of life.
 You can be assured you will receive the most advanced, most patient-friendly treatment possible.

 The prognosis for many patients with lymphoma is very good.
 Today, most people who develop Hodgkin lymphoma, and many who develop non-Hodgkin lymphoma, have excellent outcomes.
-While you have many options for the treatment of lymphoma, you should consider the experience of the program when selecting where to seek care.
+While you have many options for lymphoma treatment, you should consider the experience of the program when selecting where to seek care.

-Cleveland Clinic Cancer Center specialists explore all options, including the latest lymphoma clinical trials, and tailor the most appropriate plan for each patient with lymphoma – offering the greatest chance of achieving disease remission and living a long and healthy life.
+Cleveland Clinic Cancer Center lymphoma specialists explore all options, including the latest lymphoma clinical trials, and tailor the most appropriate plan for each patient – offering the greatest chance of achieving disease remission and living a long and healthy life.

 Pediatric patients with Lymphoma are treated in Cleveland Clinic Children’s.